"You keep trusting," Castiel tells him, almost accusingly.

 They leave the library together, dropping off some of the research Dean had been looking at by the front desk.
 By old habit, Dean spots in the lot a car he really wouldn't regret stealing – 1965 Buick Riviera, cherry finish, could use a little waxing but oh does she look worth it – but he makes himself look away and heads instead for what looks to be a busy and conveniently loud diner.

 He never did get to eat that steak, after all.
-Might as well have a last hurrah.
+Might as well have that last hurrah.

 "We got a plan," he tells Cas, who's sitting expressionlessly across from the large sundae Dean ordered for him on a whim.
 "Kind of.
 We know where Lilith's gonna be.
 So, uh, that's something."